nixos-asia/website/en/haskell-rust-ffi.md

 ...
 ```

 The easiest solution might seem to be `export LIBRARY_PATH=../target/debug`.
-However, this would mean additional command for building the Rust project each time during setup or distribution.
-This process becomes even more complex with multiple dependencies spread across repositories.
+However, this is not reproducible and would mean running an additional command to setup the prerequisite to build the Haskell package.
+Even worse if the rust project is in a different repository.

 Often, the easiest solution isn't the simplest.
 Let's use Nix to simplify this process.

-Even after re-entering the `devShell`, the Haskell package derivation won't resolve because it can't find `rust_nix_template`:
+When you use Nix, you set up all the prerequisites beforehand, which is why you'll encounter an error when trying to re-enter the devShell without explicitly specifying where the Rust project is:

 ```sh
 ...